Frequently Asked Questions

 If you were the driver of the vehicle at the time of the alleged offence AND you are the person the Notice of Intended Prosecution (NIP) has been addressed to, you can:

-Login to this site and complete the 'I was driving' form.
+Login to this site and complete the 'I was driving' section.

-If you are unable to complete the form online, then you must fully complete and return the original NIP to the address stated at the top of the page.
+If you are unable to complete the form online, then you will receive a paper Notice in due course which you can fully complete and return to the address on the Notice.
+There is no need to request this from the office.

 Failure to complete and sign the NIP correctly or return the form within the time limit could result in Court proceedings.

-If the document is NOT addressed to you, you MUST NOT complete the form; it must be passed back to the person to whom the form is addressed for completion.
+If the document is NOT addressed to you, you MUST NOT complete the form; it must be passed back to the person/company to whom the form is addressed for completion.
+If the Notice is addressed to a Company then the 'I was driving' section will not be available.

 If you respond online then there is no need to post back the paper Notice.